Sri-addanki-5/fcc_connect_Portfolio/README.md

 * After that, there was solved and the error related the sign out
 * Then revised all the User stories completed untill now
 * Decided to proceed for implementing new User stories stories like Add to cart etc
+### Sprint 7: Learnings
+* Started integrating the add profile and add to cart
+* We are working on modifying the UI
+* We have got some errors while integrating the application on profile page and add to cart
+* We are unable to update the profile detailes
+* Later we solved the profile detailes
+* We are working the modifying the card sizes and design
+* After that, there was solved errors in add to cart
+* We are developing on dropdown feature in navbar